Wanderstop: Music and sound design

 C418 composed the score for Wanderstop and served as sound designer.

 Wanderstops original soundtrack was composed by Ivy Road studio co-founder Daniel Rosenfeld, known professionally as C418.
-In the game, the music plays dynamically according to the player's actions; he crafted "shifts" in music between the peaceful clearing and the more boisterous tea shop.
+In the game, the music plays dynamically according to the player's actions; the composer crafted "shifts" in music between the peaceful clearing and the more boisterous tea shop.
 The tea shop's customers have unique themes, and the score changes in mood over time and with the game's story.
 The shop in Wanderstop has a radio with knobs that can be tuned to change the music it plays from several stations.
 C418 said his creative contribution came from "trauma more than anything", and described the collaborative process between himself, Wreden and Zimonja as each person attempting to be bold and converge their ideas together, and being "heart-to-heart" with one another when presenting concepts.

 C418 also served as sound designer, and was directly involved in implementing the SFX into the game.
 He originally wished to solely compose but after consideration chose to become active in development—he considered taking an active role was "humbling" and "relaxing"— which made him feel like a normal developer after having built a reputation and high expectations of grandeur around his prior works.
 He described the audio engine as "too complex"; and remarked that the "talking" from the game's "pluffins" caused trouble for it.
 C418 said of developing "anything that had to do with audio": "putting the pen down is really, really hard, and stopping to smell the roses can be extremely difficult for me, especially as a person with ADHD"; he said that it was ironic that he would work without giving himself a break considering the central narrative concerned the subject of overworking.

 C418 released three singles from the soundtrack of Wanderstop—the title track on December 11, 2024, the track "Endless Velocity" on February 19, 2025, and the track "Pumpkin" on March 4.
 C418 released the 89-song soundtrack album Wanderstop on March 11, 2025, a total of over 3 and a half hours of music, and released the 36-song album Wanderstop FM on April 8, constituting 2 hours and 10 minutes of material.
+2 LP vinyl pressings, one for Wanderstop and another for Wanderstop FM, were announced in May 2026.